Juniper/wistar/README.md

 ======

 Wistar is a tool to manage a vMX topologies on a KVM server.
-You can quickly setup complex topologies of mulitple vMX instances, generate all the necessary KVM configurations, and deploy the topology seconds.
+You can quickly setup complex topologies of mulitple vMX instances, generate all the necessary KVM configurations, and quickly deploy the topology.

 To get started, you need a server running Centos 6.5 (or some similar flavor) with libvirt and few python tools: